rails/rails/guides/source/configuring.md

   pool: 5
 ```

-By default Active Record uses database features like prepared statements and advisory locks.
+By default, Active Record uses database features like prepared statements and advisory locks.
 You might need to disable those features if you're using an external connection pooler like PgBouncer:

 ```yaml
 production: